Ricotta Pancakes with Cinnamon Apples

 - 1 teaspoon lemon juice

 - In a large saucepan, cook apples in butter over medium heat for 6-8 minutes or until tender.
 Sprinkle with 1/2 cup sugar and cinnamon; set aside.

 - In a large bowl, combine the flour, baking powder and salt.
-In another bowl, combine the cheese, milk, egg yolks, lemon peel, juice and remaining sugar.
+In another bowl, combine the cheese, milk, egg yolks, lemon zest, juice and remaining sugar.
 Stir into dry ingredients just until combined.
 In a small bowl, beat egg whites until stiff peaks form; fold into batter.

 - Pour batter by 1/4 cupfuls onto a greased hot griddle; turn when bubbles form on top.
 Cook until the second side is golden brown.
 Serve with apples and maple syrup.
-Yield: 8 servings.